edoger/zkits-configurator/README.md

 This package is a library of ZKits project.
 This library provides an efficient configuration file loading process controller.
-Built-in configuration file binding that supports TOML / JSON / XML format.
+Built-in config file binding that supports TOML/JSON/XML/YAML format.

 ## Usage ##